tundra-labs/HWID_check/README.md

-# Tundra Tracker HWID and Bootloader Check
+# Tundra Tracker HWID and bootloader check

 Some Kickstarter backers have received Tundra Trackers that have the incorrect Hardware ID and/or bootloader firmware revision.
 This package is intended to look for these issues and repair if the user accepts the changes.